 Up to this point, the trail was moderately shaded.
 However, once we left the campground and continued our ascent, it was mostly exposed.
 The sun didn’t bother us much though since it was middle of November and the beauty of Mt Islip was just about to reveal itself to us.
 Turn after turn, I was wowed.
 Then, this view!
 This hike became my new favorite instantly!
 I could sit there all day…really.

 A stunning view was waiting for us at every turn.

 When you come to this old stone cabin which used to be a fire lookout at some point, you made it to the peak.
 It’s literally just around the corner.

-After I set up a place for lunch break,
+After I set up a place for a lunch break,

 we signed our names (including Xena’s) in the log.

-We had the summit to ourselves for about 30 minutes which was a real treat.
+We had the peak to ourselves for about 30 minutes which was a real treat.
 At one point, I caught Xena taking a summit snooze.